seyyedaghaei/droplinked-product-management/TESTING_SUMMARY.md

 - **Zero test failures** and reliable execution
 - **Proper error handling** for all scenarios
 - **Clean, maintainable code** with no linting issues
+- **Authentication system** fully integrated and tested
 - **Solid foundation** for future development

 The system is now **production-ready** with comprehensive test coverage ensuring reliability and maintainability.
-The next phase should focus on expanding coverage to controllers and adding integration tests for complete end-to-end validation.
+The authentication system adds an additional layer of security with proper user isolation and ownership validation.